dataloop-ai-apps/huggingface-adapter/HF-Meta-API-Key.md

-# How to get API key for HF Meta Llama-3 8b Instruct
+# How to get API key for HF Meta Llama Models

 ## Detailed guide: